-When a buyer makes an offer on my listing, the first thought that crosses my mind is how to prevent the many things that can go wrong after selling a home.
-My sellers, on the other hand, are ecstatic and happy to have received an offer, and they aren't pondering possible catastrophes.
+When a buyer makes an offer on my listing, the first thought that crosses my mind is how to be proactive.
+How to prevent the many things that can go wrong after selling a home.
+My sellers, on the other hand, are ecstatic and happy to have received an offer.
+They aren't pondering possible catastrophes.
 They are focused on closing, and might even be wondering why they needed an agent in the first place since all of this appeared so danged simple to do.

-But accepting a purchase offer is only halfway there.
-Think of home selling as 1/4 up-front preparation, offer negotiations as 1/4, getting through the home inspections as another quarter and finally navigating the final loan requirements as the last step.
+Accepting a purchase offer is only partway to a conclusion.
+Think of home selling as a big pie divided into four sections: 1/4 up-front preparation, offer negotiations as 1/4, getting through the home inspections as another 1/4 and finally navigating the final loan requirements as the last step.

-A low appraisal.
 You'll meet agents who will insist on handing comparable sales to an appraiser, and that's so insulting to the appraiser.
 They don't stop to consider that an appraiser frowns on that type of practice.
 That's like telling an appraiser he or she doesn't know how to do the job.
-Agents think they are being proactive and helpful and instead they appear like a know-it-all.
+Agents think they are being proactive and helpful and instead, they appear like a know-it-all.

 You do need an agent who knows how to communicate with an appraiser and can help the appraiser to evaluate the home differently if the value is difficult to determine.
 This is an area where your agent definitely can break or make the transaction for you, and where experience often pays off.
 You're not out of the woods until the appraiser signs off the appraisal and the value is at your sales price.